 The first time Lawrence and Paul Atreides kill, they are forced into it; ritualistic killings of fellow tribesmen to resolve a dispute, with the rest of the tribes gathered and watching.

-After a Turkish aerial attack on his people, Prince Faisal explains, “my people are unused to machines.”
+After a Turkish aerial attack on his people, Prince Faisal explains, “my people are unused to machines”; in Dune, the Turks are the Harkonnen occupiers, and frequently raid the desert-dwelling Fremen from the air.

 Lawrence spends a night in a trance.
 When he wakes, he has an audacious plan to strike the Turks, using the desert terrain to his advantage to take the city of Aqaba in a way only the native tribesmen can execute.
 Paul assumes full leadership of the Fremen tribes after his own trance, and directs a similarly ambitious assault on Arrakeen.